-TLDR: Most of the organizations are very good at talking about their consumer brand.
-But often struggle while launching their employer brand on social media.
+Most organizations are very good at talking about their consumer brand.
+But they often struggle while launching their employer brand on social media.
 This article will provide you with a framework to launch your employer brand and create sustained engagement.

 I know what you are thinking!

 It’s easy for startups or companies with sexy products to be visible on Social Media.